goingnowhere/malfare-protocols/protocols/en/007/index.md

 ## Automatic triggers

-The 007 may be called in:
+The 007 must be called if:

- * When a theft, sexual assault, negligence, carelessness incident is reported;
+ * A theft, sexual assault, negligence, carelessness incident is reported;
- * Reports of menacing and/or predatory behaviors.
+ * Reports of menacing and/or predatory behaviors are made;
- * When a serious crime is reported;
+ * A serious crime is reported;
- * Breach of the fire regulations;
+ * Fire regulations are breached or believed to be breached;
  * Third substantiated / actioned noise complaints for individuals, camps, installations &c;
- * Actions & incidents that jeopardize the future of the event;
+ * Actions & incidents that jeopardize the future of the event are noted;
- * Continual risks to self;
+ * Continual risks to self are happening;
- * Continual risks to others;
+ * Continual risks to others are happening;
- * When one (or more) participant or incident consumes greater than five hours of any on-duty person's time (including when said person is off-rota);
+ * One (or more) participant or incident consumes greater than five hours of any on-duty person's time (including when said person is off-rota);
- * When attention is brought to Malfare, of a participant who may be vulnerable (in the views of either laymen, or appropriately qualified professionals);
+ * Attention is brought to Malfare, of a participant who may be vulnerable (in the views of either laymen, or appropriately qualified professionals);
- * Situations when greater than 100 participants from beginning to end of the festival are exhibiting common symptoms (see also: [health outbreak protocol](/en/health-outbreak))
+ * Situations when greater than 100 participants from beginning to end of the festival are exhibiting common symptoms (see also: [health outbreak protocol](/en/health-outbreak)).

 ## Manual triggers